-As Director of Operations for BrownFlynn, Jen oversees the Firm’s internal financial and management processes, including project staffing and capacity planning.
+As a Director for BrownFlynn, Jen oversees the Firm’s internal financial and management processes, including project staffing and capacity planning.
 When not focusing on BrownFlynn’s internal operations, she is working with the team’s consultants to solve problems, improve logical flow, or look for hanging indents.

 Jen brings to BrownFlynn more than 20 years’ experience consulting on strategy, process improvement, and human resources, both as a management consultant and as the director of an internal consulting organization at National City Corporation.
 Jen excels at approaching challenges by bringing both her left and right brain tendencies to the table.
 For example, she led BrownFlynn’s development of an environmental employee engagement program for a large financial services company in which the team took a unique approach to quantifying impacts in a discipline that does not typically favor pivot tables.